-41 Councilor Dwyer stated his support for Lenette Peterson.
-As was stated previously the main point of his 42 decision being her participation in the recent cleation.
-He engles of her receiving party 1,000 votes different boards, committees, etc., and have expressed a desire for new blood.
-He stated Ms. Peterson
+Councilor Dwyer stated his support for Lenette Peterson.
+As was stated previously the main point of his decision being her participation in the recent election.
+He spoke of her receiving nearly 1,000 votes, which was within 100 votes of the candidates who prevailed.
+Councilor Dwyer remarked over the past couple of years the Council has been seeking volunteers in Town to step forward to serve on the different boards, committees, etc., and have expressed a desire for new blood.
+He stated Ms. Peterson represents that new blood.